udayvir-singh/tangerine.nvim/README.md

 # Setup
 ### Default config
-Tangerine comes with sane defaults so that you can get going without having to add much to your config.
+Tangerine comes with sane defaults so that you can get going without having to add much to your config:
 ```lua
 local nvim_dir = vim.stdpath [[config]]